RKWKomZe/RkwTemplate/Configuration/TsConfig/Readme.md

 **NOTE: The file names of the files in the subfolders have to be preceded by a consecutive number (in steps of ten).
 This numbering determines the loading order of the files.**

 ### ContentElements
-Contains configurations of custom content elements
+Contains default configurations of custom content elements.
+These can be overridden by configurations of themes.

+### GridElements
+Contains default configurations of grid elements.
+These can be overridden by configurations of themes.

+Please note the special subfolder ```ContentContainer``` here which contains all grids related to col-based display of standard contents.